facebook/docusaurus/CONTRIBUTING.md

 When [opening a new issue](https://github.com/facebook/docusaurus/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not being managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

-> **Note**: **Please don't use the GitHub issue tracker for questions.** If you have questions about using Docusaurus, use any of our [support channels](https://docusaurus.io/community/support), and we will do our best to answer your questions.
+**Please don't use the GitHub issue tracker for questions.** If you have questions about using Docusaurus, use any of our [support channels](https://docusaurus.io/community/support), and we will do our best to answer your questions.

 ### Bugs